syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 ## Numeric

-Numeric scale is used to represent the numeric values of data in a chart.
-By default, the valueType of a range navigator is Double.
+The numeric scale is used to represent the numeric values of data in a Range Selector.
+By default, the [`valueType`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#valuetype) of a Range Selector is **Double**.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}